Having close friends who love and support you through good and bad times can be one of the most uplifting things in life.

-Unfortunately, a lot of people don’t have friends at all – much less those they can rely on.
+Unfortunately, a lot of people don’t have friends at all – much less close friends they can rely on.

 Despite our digitally connected age, many people struggle to find friends.